Punishments for male to male relationships: No law

 Are you LGBTI?
 We want to hear from you!
 Help us inform other users of the site with your views on this country.
 Below is a random question about this country.
 If it is relevant to you please answer it.

-Have you been the victim of violence because of your sexual orientation in CAMBODIA?
+Have you been the victim of violence in CAMBODIA because you are trans?

 Yes, I don’t ever feel safe